iammohit23/iammohit23/README.md

 hi, i'm [Mohit Kumar](https://iammohit.me/), a passionate self-taught full stack web developer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

-i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+i am also an open-source enthusiast. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

   <img align="right" alt="GIF" src="Mohit-Readme\code.gif" width="500" height="320" />